-As great as WordPress is, there are always certain problems and glitches that website owners will likely have to deal with at some point.
+As great as WordPress is, certain problems and glitches will inevitably come up.
+It’s just a part of the experience of being a website owner.
 And you can either deal with these issues the hard way – manually – or the easy way – via a plugin.

 5. Disable Comments

 The Disable Comments plugin is exactly what it sounds like: a plugin that allows you to disable comments on posts and pages.
 With a single click, you can allow or disallow comments.
 This is a great way to clear up spam, reduce the risk of malware, and also just shut down comments on areas of your site that don’t require this feature.

 The next plugin you should consider adding to your website to improve the troubleshooting process is iThemes Security.
 This plugin comes with over 30 different ways to secure a WordPress site and helps to bolster its defences against things like malware injection and spam.

 The plugin helps you adjust settings to prevent ddOs attacks, strengthen user credentials, force two-factor authentication, and fix holes in your site’s security, including security flaws within plugins and themes.
 It’s an effective and comprehensive option for streamlining the implementation of site security measures, which can all-around prevent the need for troubleshooting later.

 Another plugin you’ll definitely want to consider using is Yoast SEO.
 This plugin adds a variety of features to your WordPress dashboard that make optimizing posts and pages for SEO much easier.
 It allows you to set a keyword for each post, a meta title, meta description, and then receive suggestions for how to better optimize your content for search.
 It also helps you set permalinks, change post slugs, and more.

 A premium version of the plugin is available but the free version provides everything you need to properly optimize your content.